warshitpoonia/Darkweb-Crawler-and-Scraper/README.md

 # Crawler
 This code is a web crawler that utilizes Tor for anonymous web browsing.
 It crawls websites starting from a specified .onion URL, extracts page titles, and stores URL and title data in an SQLite database.
 Here's a breakdown of the code:

-<B1>Importing Libraries:</B1> The script imports various libraries required for different tasks, including sys, sqlite3, stem (for controlling Tor), requests_socks (for making requests over Tor), BeautifulSoup (for parsing HTML), and scrapy (for web crawling).
+<strong>Importing Libraries:</strong> The script imports various libraries required for different tasks, including sys, sqlite3, stem (for controlling Tor), requests_socks (for making requests over Tor), BeautifulSoup (for parsing HTML), and scrapy (for web crawling).

 Function to Renew Tor Identity: The renew_tor_identity function is defined to renew the Tor identity, which essentially gets a new IP address from the Tor network.